wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 for an unoptimized radix tree, as its height is only a function of key size (i.e., number of bits in logical block number), which is most likely constant for a file system.

+The paper then proposes two global file mapping schemes.
+The first one is essentially a global cuckoo hash table which maps (inode number, logical block number) to an extent of the form (physical block number, size).
+The cuckoo hash table is allocated statically as an array, the size of which can be determined at file system initialization time.
+Two unspecified hash functions are used, which bounds the number of memory accesses for read to two.
+Insert and read algorithms are just standard cuckoo hashing, and we do not cover them here.